-Which portfolio feels more like the story you want to display in your home and give to your children as a gift: documentary or lifestyle?
+Which portfolio feels more like the story you want to display in your home and gift to your children: documentary or lifestyle?

 Do you want to be outside, dressed in nice clothes?
 Do you want prompting, at least the first time?
 Do you want to get through it quickly?
 Choose a lifestyle mini session.
 You can personalize it with your location.

 Do you hate posed pictures?
 Do you love snapshots and candid moments?
 Is there something happening right now that you always want to remember?
 Are you OK with having a photographer hang around a little longer?
 Do you have a baby or young child and spend a lot of time in your home together?
 Consider documentary.